zhangchengchuan/tp-1/docs/UserGuide.md

 Format: `addTask n/NAME d/DESCRIPTION [mod/MODULE_NAME] [s/START_DATETIME] [e/END_DATETIME]`

-- A name and description for the task is compulsory.
+* A name and description for the task is compulsory.
-- It is optional to include an associated Module name, a start datetime and an end datetime.
+* It is optional to include an associated Module name, a start datetime and an end datetime.
-- A task created with a start datetime MUST also have an end datetime.
+* A task created with a start datetime MUST also have an end datetime.
+* Format for a `DATETIME` is as follows: `year-month-dayThr:min` e.g. `2021-10-29T23:59`

 Example: `addTask n/Do CS2103T Assignment d/Refer to lecture 10 for examples mod/CS2103T s/2021-10-05T11:00
 e/2021-10-07T23:59`